fepitre/mmdebstrap/README.md

  - unprivileged operation using Linux user namespaces, fakechroot or proot
  - can operate on filesystems mounted with nodev
  - foreign architecture chroots with qemu-user
+ - variant installing only Essential:yes packages and dependencies

 The author believes that a chroot of a Debian stable release should include the latest packages including security fixes by default.
 This has been a wontfix